bjura/pisak2/README.md

-#*Polish Integrative System of Alternative Communication*
+#*Polish Integrating System of Alternative Communication*

 PISAK is a program for people with severe impairments of muscle control that allows them to operate basic computer functionalities through binary (0-1) input.